Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/top-anime-shows-flutter-app.md

 Then we call a construct method to define the required files and make them stable.

 The last part is a factory, where we can map JSON data as a new Show construct!
-How this works, I'll show you in a bit when we are retrieving our data.
+I'll show you how this works in a bit when we are retrieving our data.

 ## Calling an API in Flutter